Four opportunities and challenges in enterprise asset management

 What is an enterprise asset?

-An enterprise asset is a subject ‘owned’ by a company.
-Assets can be physical – tangible - or non-physical – intangible.
+An enterprise asset is a subject owned by a company.
+Assets can be physical – tangible – or non-physical – intangible.
 Physical assets include, for instance: transportation, IT, technical and manufacturing equipment, buildings, infrastructure, network, and smart devices.
 Non-physical assets can include intellectual property (IP), capital, software, and/or digital assets.

-4 common enterprise asset management challenges
+Four common enterprise asset management challenges relying on asset data governance

 1. Attaining enterprise asset transparency